UPDATED January 18, 2022

 Having a treadmill in the convenience of your own home can be a great luxury.
 No longer do you need to venture out to your local gym to get a cardio workout in for the day.
 Furthermore, having your own treadmill can negate many of the “typical” excuses you might have otherwise used to get out of your daily exercise.

-Still, there’s a lot of wear and tear that your treadmill is subjected to with regular use, so you’ll want to make sure you’re properly maintaining your treadmill.
+There’s a lot of wear and tear that your treadmill is subjected to with regular use, so you’ll want to ensure that your treadmill is properly maintained.

 Treadmill Maintenance Importance